replicatedhq/replicated-field-labs/instruqt/custom-fields/07-enable-feature/assignment.md

 Save the changes.
 The feature is now available for the customer.
 If the customer has an online installation you do not need to download the license again.

-Congratulations on completing this challenge, we'll look at updating the application on the next challenge.

 ## Update Deployed App